JooYoo/vuepress-portfolio/src/blog/2021-05-03_publish_react_library_npm/ReactLibPublishNpm.md

 ## 🎯 Goal

-Create a simple UI-Component Library by React, publish to `npmjs.con`.
+Create a simple UI-Component Library by React, publish to `npmjs.com`.

 ## 🦶🏻 Steps